immutable/ts-immutable-sdk/examples/README.md

 create a route for each example using the naming convention `<feature>-with-<library>` e.g. `wallets-with-etherjs`

-start building your examplesin the `page.tsx` in each of your example's route folders
+start building your examples in the `page.tsx` in each of your example's route folders

 e.g. `examples/passport/wallets-connect-with-nextjs/src/app/connect-with-etherjs/page.tsx`

+## Add to and Existing Example

+create new route folder with page.tsx

+add route to home page

+add any packages you require

+yarn install

 ## Creating Code Snippets

+In `ts-immutable-sdk`

 In your examples find the parts of the code you want to use as code snippets and wrap them in the `#doc` and `#enddoc` comments while providing a unique label.